Fairchild F8

 A minimal system containing a 3850 and 3851 also included four 8-bit data ports, 64 bytes of RAM, and a user program on ROM.
 This allowed microcontroller applications to be built using just two chips.
+Doing the same on more traditional designs like the 8080 or 6800 normally required seven.
 It also meant that any application that did not fit the simple requirements generally required at least three 40-pin ICs, the CPU, PSU and either the 3852 or 3853 along with additional memory chips.
 As a result of these tradeoffs, the F8 series found widespread use in the microcontroller market but saw less use as a CPU in general-purpose computers.
 It is relatively obscure today, as its embedded uses rarely revealed the F8 inside.

-In 1977, Mostek released a greatly improved single-chip implementation, the Mostek 3870.
-It merged the 3850 and 3851 and reduced the number of power supply voltages.
+In 1977, Mostek released a significantly improved implementation, the Mostek 3870.
+It merged the 3850 and 3851 into a single chip and reduced the number of power supply voltages needed.
 More important, Mostek re-arranged the assembly line so user code in ROM was added at the last step, greatly reducing the cost of customizing the design for controller use.
 The 3870 replaced the original Fairchild versions and was produced by several companies in the US and Europe.
 In Europe, STMicroelectronics continued producing variations of the design into the mid-1990s.

 History

 Development

 The F8 story begins with a microprocessor development project at Olympia-Werke, a subsidiary of AEG.
 Best known as a manufacturer of typewriters, Olympia also had a long history in mechanical calculators, a market that was rapidly converting to electronic versions.
 Olympia was developing a processor system known as the CP3-F, which General Instrument (GI) had licensed from them.
 As part of the license agreement, GI sent David Chung, head of GI's processor division, to Olympia to liaise with their design team.
 Shortly after returning to the US, Chung quit GI and moved to Fairchild where he became lead designer of the F8, and is named as the primary inventor on the patent.

 Fairchild announced the F8 in September 1974, which led almost immediately to a lawsuit from GI for the misappropriation of trade secrets.
 As the case dragged on, in February 1976 Fairchild announced a cross-licensing deal with Olympia for the F8, meaning they now had legal access to the original CP3F design and GI's lawsuit was neutered, at least in technical details.
 Very little information on the CP3F is available, but it is widely believed by industry observers that the CP3F is the basis for the F8 design.
 The court case dragged on into the 1980s, but with no technical issues of note, it had no effect on the sales of the F8.

+GI put the original design on the market as the General Instrument 8000.
+This had some success in Europe, but was no longer actively marketed by 1977 as the F8 took its sales.